fmsh-seclab/Fight-Fire-with-Fire-Attack/README.md

 **Important Notes**:
 - Our PoC exclusively demonstrates a 100%-confidence-rate recovery of the `Secure Boot Key (SBK)`.
-- No implementation or data related to `Nvidia’s proprietary MB1 encryption key (NV-MEK)` is included, as ownership of this key resides solely with Nvidia.
+- No implementation or data related to `Nvidia’s proprietary MB1 encryption key (NV-MEK)` is included here, as ownership of this key resides solely with Nvidia.
 - Refer to the `README` in `Proof_of_Concept` directory for detailed instructions and dependencies.
+- To prevent potential misuse of certain core code components, after completing the NDSS 2026 artifact evaluation process, we will not providing the source code of the GPU-accelerated 32-bit CPA attack implementation.
+Instead, we will release a compiled binary executable program to researchers.

 ## Mitigation Recommendations
 - **Immediate Actions**